 Gap analysis between Turkish legislation and World Bank OP 4.12 is provided below in Table 3-2.
 The table presents a comparison between the national expropriation and land acquisition framework and the requirements of OP 4.12, identifies issues not fully addressed by the national legislation, and proposes measures to address such gaps.
-Identified gaps will be covered by this Project-specific Land Acquisition and Resettlement Action Plan (LARAP)
+Identified gaps will be covered by this Project-specific Land Acquisition and Resettlement Action Plan (LARAP).

 In case of any disparity between Turkish legislation and the requirements of OP 4.12, the principles and policy of OP 4.12 will prevail.
 This provision is binding for the Project Owner, who will collaborate with relevant government agencies responsible for expropriation and land acquisition to ensure outcomes consistent with OP 4.12.